Woody Allen sexual abuse allegation: Responses from venues

 In January 2018, the Goodspeed Opera House in Connecticut canceled its adaptation of Allen's film Bullets over Broadway (1994).
-The following month, Circle Theater in Grand Rapids, Michigan, also canceled their adaptation of Bullets over Broadway.
+The next month, Circle Theater in Grand Rapids, Michigan, also canceled its adaptation of Bullets over Broadway.

 In February 2018, Savanah Lyon, a theater major at the University of California, San Diego (UCSD), began organizing an online petition to have a course teaching Allen's films removed from the UCSD syllabus, saying that because of the abuse allegations against him, the university should not have a class devoted to his work.
 On February 16, the UCSD Academic Senate announced that it would retain the course, stating that the removal of courses featuring "controversial material, or even material widely regarded as morally problematic" would undermine the values of free inquiry and academic freedom.

 Celebrity reactions

-After Dylan's 2014 open letter, several actors issued statements critical of Allen, including Rosie O'Donnell, Lena Dunham, Sarah Silverman, and Susan Sarandon.
+After Dylan's 2014 open letter, several actresses issued statements critical of Allen, including Rosie O'Donnell, Lena Dunham, Sarah Silverman, and Susan Sarandon.

 The mood changed further as a result of the #MeToo and Time's Up movements and Dylan's op-ed.
-During a November 2017 women's rally, a banner referring to the allegation was hung around the neck of Allen's statue in Oviedo, Spain.
+During a November 2017 women's rally, a banner referring to the allegation was hung around the neck of the Monument to Woody Allen in Oviedo, Spain.
 A women's group later asked that the statue be removed.
 From October 2017 statements supportive of Dylan, or expressing regret at having worked with Allen, were issued by Griffin Newman, Evan Rachel Wood, David Krumholtz, Mira Sorvino, Rebecca Hall, Timothée Chalamet, Rachel Brosnahan, Natalie Portman, Colin Firth, Hayley Atwell, and Freida Pinto.
 Newman, Hall, Chalamet, Elle Fanning and Selena Gomez said they would donate their earnings from Allen's film A Rainy Day in New York (2018) to charities.